Only bowler with Two Hat-Tricks In A Day

 On May 28th, 1912 Jimmy Matthews playing for Australia took not just one but 2 hat-tricks on the same day.
 When Australia was playing against South Africa, Matthews took a hat-trick in each inning of South Africa which were played on the same day, thus took Two Hat-Tricks In A Day.

-Possibly the best all-round cricketer Williamstown has produced”, Matthews played in eight Test matches for the Australian cricket team, two in Australia in the 1911/12 season, and six in the 1912 Triangular Tournament in England.
+Jimmy Matthews played a total of eight Test matches for the Australian cricket team.
+He participated in two Test matches in Australia during the 1911/12 season and an additional six Test matches in the 1912 Triangular Tournament in England.

 Back to Home